rishabhpoddar/agentgraph/README.md

 const agentName = "my-agent"
-const sessionId = v4(); // or it can be any other ID let input: OpenAI.Responses.ResponseInput = [{role: "user", content: "What is 21341*42422?.
-Use the doMath tool if needed."}];
+const sessionId = v4(); // or it can be any other ID let input: OpenAI.Responses.ResponseInput = [
+    {role: "system", content: "You are a helpful assistant that can do math.
+Use the doMath tool if needed."}, {role: "user", content: "What is 21341*42422?"}
+];

 let response = await callLLMWithToolHandling(agentName, sessionId, undefined, async (inp) => {
     return await openaiClient.responses.create({